oddbird/oddleventy/content/blog/2025/type-units.md

 if we always zoom the spacing
 at the same rate as the text (using `em` or `rem`).
-We end up with excessive white-space that ends up pushing our content off-screen.
+We end up with excessive white-space that pushes our content off-screen.

 I think she's pointing to a worthwhile concern, but I came to a slightly different conclusion.